indexa-git/pyazul/README.md

 ### 3D Secure Models (Example Dictionaries)

-Note: For 3DS `Amount` and `ITBIS` in `SecureSaleRequest`, `SecureTokenSale`, these are often expected as integers (cents) by the Pydantic models, but the service layer converts to string for the API.
-Pass as integers if using Pydantic models directly, or strings if passing dicts and the model handles conversion.
-The examples below use integers for `Amount`/`ITBIS` as often preferred for clarity before model conversion.
+Note: You can provide `Amount` and `ITBIS` as integers (representing cents), floats (representing cents), or pre-formatted strings of cents.
+The library's Pydantic models will validate and ensure they are converted to the required string format for the API.

 ```python
 # Cardholder Information (part of 3DS requests)